-Now in its fourth year, the garden’s signature holiday event — Spectacular Holiday Blooms — brings together dozens of volunteers and garden staff, who tirelessly handcraft more than 6,500 blooms from recycled plastic bottles, each one radiating holiday cheer.
+Now in its fifth year, the garden’s signature holiday event — Spectacular Holiday Blooms — brings together dozens of volunteers and garden staff, who tirelessly handcraft more than 8,000 blooms from recycled plastic bottles, each one radiating holiday cheer.
 The evening spectacle is on display Thursdays through Sundays during the holiday season.
-Tickets are $5 for adults and free for kids 18 and under.
+Tickets are $5 for adults, $2 for children aged 6-17, and free for kids 5 and under.
 (Purchase tickets here.)
 While there, you can enjoy a stroll through the dazzling wisteria lights, get lost in the illuminated trees along the patio terrace, and find more surprises as you stroll to the Performance Stage.

 GOOD TO KNOW: The Spectacular Holiday Blooms complement the garden’s dazzling springtime display, Spectacular Tulip Blooms.
 Beginning around late March, you’ll find thousands of tulips on display over a six-week period, augmented by special celebrations, kids’ activities, lectures, and more.

 Location: Paul J. Ciener Botanical Gardens, 215 S. Main St., Kernersville, NC 27284

 Home Moravian Candle Tea

 Nov.
 29-Dec.
 9